5 Non-Sexual Signs Of Affection That’ll Help Keep You Connected To Your Partner

 Even in the most loving and close relationships, stress can take a toll.
 Work, family, money, and other outside factors can occasionally affect the intimacy or communication you have with your partner — whether or not you even realize it.
 The good news is that there are many different ways you can keep your spark going — and not all of them involve what you do in the bedroom.
 In fact, with a few simple non-sexual signs of affection, you can show your mate you still have (heart) eyes for them.

 Sex is without question an important part of any lasting relationships, but so are so many other happy-making habits, like regularly giving each other positive affirmations, trying new things together, and being honest about (and listening to) each other's needs.
-And while physical forms of affection are necessary for many couples to feel connected, they don't always have to lead to sex.
+And while physical intimacy and forms of affection are necessary for many couples to feel connected, they don't always have to lead to sex.

 According to Rachel Thomasian, Licensed Marriage and Family Therapist at Playa Vista Counseling, there are plenty of ways to use contact and touch to improve your relationship without going all the way — and they're just as (if not more) effective.
 Read on to see Thomasian's suggestions for five non-sexual yet affectionate ways to show your significant other how much you love and appreciate them every day.